-- The nominee(s) must be current UTS employees or have an honorary appointment.
-They would normally have completed probation without impediments to their continued employment. - Casual staff may be nominated where appropriate. - The nominee(s) including the coordinating nominee must have been employed at UTS for at least two years at the time of nomination.
-For UTS team nominations, the majority of the team must have been at UTS for at least two years. - The nominated research activity must have been conducted at UTS. - An individual or team can be nominated for multiple categories in any given year, but only once per category.
-Previous winners are not eligible to be nominated again in the same category. - Subject to eligibility criteria, previous finalists may re-submit their nomination in the current round. - Multi- or cross-disciplinary nominations are highly encouraged where appropriate. - Each Faculty/Division may submit a maximum of three nominations per category. - For team nominations, all parties that played a critical role in the nominated activity sho uld be included in the nomination.
+- The nominee(s) must be a current employee at UTS or have an honorary appointment and would normally have completed probation and have no impediments to their continued employment. - Casual staff may be nominated where appropriate. - The nominee(s) including the coordinating nominee must have been employed at UTS for a minimum of two years at the time of nomination.
+For team nominations, the majority of the team must have been at UTS for a minimum of 2 years. - The nominated research activity must have been conducted at UTS. - An individual or team can be nominated for multiple categories in any given year, but only once per category.
+Previous winners are not eligible to be nominated a second time in the same category. - Subject to eligibility criteria, previous finalists may re-submit their nomination in the current round. - Multi- or cross-disciplinary nominations are highly encouraged where appropriate. - For team nominations, all parties that played a critical role in the nominated activity should be included in the nomination.
 These may be academic, professional staff and/or HDR students. - Attention is drawn to the selection criterion 'Contribution to UTS culture of excellence and research significance'.
-This is aligned with the University-wide strategy and reflects the behaviours and values (including social justice) considered critical for the University to realise its vision.
+This is aligned with the University-wide strategy and reflects the behaviours and values considered critical for the University to realise its vision.
 All nominations need to address this criterion in the application. - Attention is drawn to the selection criterion '8 characteristics of research at UTS'.
 These eight characteristics are core to the UTS Research Strategy and are central to how we collectively create and deliver excellence in research support.
-All nominations need to address this criterion in the application. - All nominees (except for the Research Management and Development Award) must have an upto-date Discovery profile.
-Discovery Profiles are used to assess track records. - Late or incomplete applications will be ruled ineligible. - AWARD-SPECIFIC SELECTION CRITERIA ARE OUTLINED UNDER EACH AWARD CATEGORY.
+All nominations need to address this criterion in the application. - All nominees (except for the Research Management and Development Award nominees) must have an up to date Discovery profile.
+Discovery Profiles are used to assess track records. - Late or incomplete applications will be ruled ineligible.